2 hit by truck, 1 killed at Pride parade in Wilton Manors

 🎥- @delarosaWPLG #Pride2021 @WiltonManorsCty https://t.co/Uq6sUjHNuM pic.twitter.com/VIC4yGSvZ8

+Trantalis said a third person was injured but in stable condition.
+Video obtained by Local 10 News shows a man being checked by Fort Lauderdale Fire Rescue officials and telling people in the crowd that he was OK.
+He also appeared to be wearing a Fort Lauderdale Gay Men’s Chorus shirt.

+Daniel Squillace owns the garden store where the pickup truck ultimately ended up.
+He shared photos of it with Local 10 News, saying it crashed through his gate after hitting the two people.

-The parade has been canceled, but other festival events will continue, organizers said.
+The parade was canceled, but other festival events were to continue, organizers said.

 “A tragic incident occurred at today’s Stonewall event.
 Out of respect for everyone involved, the parade has been canceled and a thorough investigation is being conducted,” Wilton Manors Mayor Scott Newton said in a statement.